Company Accidental Damage Theft Personal Accident Worldwide Cover Breakdown Product

 • Accessories not originally part of the bicycle at the time of purchase.

-• Claims resulting from acts of war, nuclear incidents or the effects from an overhead aircraft’s sonic boom.
+• Claims resulting from acts of war, nuclear incidents or the effects of an overhead aircraft’s sonic boom.

 • VAT if you can reclaim this through your company.